antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 #### Genomic data.

-Up to now, we have mainly looked at gene expression profiles this Nunes data provides us with the means also to  examine genomic data in more detail.
+Up to now, we have mainly looked at gene expression profiles the Nunes data provides us with the means also to examine genomic data in more detail.

 In the context of colorectal cancer,  **Comparative Genomic Hybridization (CGH)** profiles are used to detect** copy numebr variation (CNV)** across the genome.
 Those CNV's include amplifications (gains) and deletions (losses).
-This type of genomic event can lead to overexpression of oncogenes and or loss of tumor expression genes.
+This type of genomic event can lead to overexpression of oncogenes and or loss of tumor supression genes.

 ![](_static/images/MolOncCRC/CGH_examples.jpg "CGH example")
 [**Example of CGH profiles:CGH profile of malignant melonama: A is a Control sample**](_static/images/MolOncCRC/CGH_examples.jpg)